impact on life - healthcare publishing

 Listed below is information about some of the most common serious eye problems and eye diseases.
 If you are experiencing any problems with your sight, the RNIB have information about the causes, symptoms and treatment options for a wide range of sight conditions and diseases:

-Age-related macular degeneration (AMD) causes problems with your central vision, such as blurriness or even a blank patch.
+Age-related macular degeneration (AMD) causes problThere are over 2 million people with sight loss in the UK.
+It is predicted that by 2050 this will increase dramatically to over 4 million.ems with your central vision, such as blurriness or even a blank patch.
 Early detection is one of the best ways to treat or manage the symptoms of AMD.

 Macular hole - This is a small hole in the macula in the centre of the retina, the part of the eye responsible for our sharp, detailed central vision.
 A macular hole can lead to blurred and distorted vision.
 You may need an operation to help limit the sight problems a macular hole causes.